AI for SMEs — Strategy, Use Cases and Roadmap 2026

 AI training for employees

-A three-stage curriculum from foundations to internal champion.
+A three-stage curriculum from foundations training to the internal champion.

 Compliance